the complete post-march action guide | read | i-D

 2. Bring your community together

 The historic turnout at the Women's March demonstrated just how many people want to get involved, and plenty of them are right outside your door.
-Organise a small group of your community members and set some goals.
+Organize a small group of your community members and set some goals.
 The Women's March has even provided a meeting agenda that also sets out action ideas such as hosting workshops or a voting registration drive.
-Knock Every Door is another organisation that can help; it encourages volunteers to get out and canvas their neighbourhoods to better understand, and rally around, local concerns.
+Knock Every Door is another organization that can help; it encourages volunteers to get out and canvas their neighborhoods to better understand, and rally around, local concerns.

 3. Call your representatives